Maintaining high standards in how we operate our company is critical to the sustainability of our business.

 We recognize that operating our company in a responsible and ethical manner, positively impacts our relationships with our stakeholders.
 By identifying and understanding the key components of our operations, we can ensure we make responsible decisions that will ensure the sustainability and future success of our business.

 We have implemented the Business in the Community CORE Standard across our company as we recognize the value corporate responsibility adds to our business.
+We achieved the Gold CORE Standard in 2018/19.
 CORE is a framework for identifying and measuring corporate responsibility activity and performance which enables us to develop and improve our CR activity with our employees, supply chain, clients, communities in which we operate and all other stakeholders.
 CORE is third party verified by Business in the Community to ensure we continue to meet the requirements of the standard.

 We are committed to designing and constructing sustainable buildings that will continue to perform and add value for our clients.
 Our Design Team and BREEAM Assessors engage with stakeholders to ensure we deliver a building that meets all expectations.
 The number of quality BREEAM projects we deliver clearly demonstrates our ability to design and build sustainable buildings.